Visionstate (CVE:VIS) Stock Price Down 20% – What’s Next?

 Visionstate Corp.
-(CVE:VIS – Get Free Report) shares were down 20% on Saturday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 115,100 shares were traded during trading, a decline of 58% from the average daily volume of 272,535 shares.
+(CVE:VIS – Get Free Report)’s share price traded down 20% during mid-day trading on Friday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+115,100 shares traded hands during trading, a decline of 58% from the average session volume of 272,535 shares.
 The stock had previously closed at C$0.03.

 About Visionstate